 If a dog does something wrong, like chewing on something it shouldn’t or eating food that’s not meant for it, never allow your child to discipline it.
 You should teach your child to tell you if something like that happens, rather than react themselves.
 First of all, you will know what to do, while your child may not, and second, you will avoid the scenario in which the dog defends itself by biting your child.
 Remember, your kid will observe and then try to copy the way treat the dog, so use positive and negative reinforcement to discipline it.
 In other words, reward your dog for good behavior and withhold the reward when it doesn’t cooperate.
 Never use physical punishment, since it can damage the trust and the bond between you, as well as make your dog aggressive.

 Sometimes, the dog just wants to be left alone.
 It wants to eat, chew on its bone, play with its toy or simply sleep.
 In those cases, you mustn’t allow the child to touch the dog or try to take its food or toy away.
 The best solution is to create a place in your home where the dog can go when it wants to be alone.
 It can be something as simple as a comfortable Snooza bed, where the dog can sleep and play, but you have to teach your child that they should under no circumstances touch the dog while in the bed.
 You should learn how to read your dog’s behavior and body language so that you can recognize when it’s under stress, or it’s overwhelmed and had enough of interaction with the child.
 You can then even guide the dog to its safe place and away from the child.

 Include your child in daily dog care

-This article is contributed by Diana Smith, she is a full time mom of two beautiful girls interested topics related to home design and latest DIY projects.
-In her free time she enjoys exercising and preparing healthy meals for her family.
+This post is contributed by Diana Smith, she is a full-time mom of two beautiful girls interested in topics related to home design and latest DIY projects.
+In her free time, she enjoys exercising and preparing healthy meals for her family.